 You don’t have to give away the store if you focus on the seven principles in this article and avoid the temptation to compete on price alone.

-In a white paper by The Good, we revealed a simple solution for long-term ecommerce growth.
 Successful ecommerce executives and managers realize the methods people use to purchase products have changed, but the fundamental desires that drive those purchases haven’t changed at all.

 In this article, we’ll list those desires and point you to proven tactics you can use to boost revenues—not just during the holiday shopping season, but all year long.You don’t have to resort to seasonal discounts if you focus on the seven principles given in this article.
 Click To Tweet